learn-co-curriculum/phase-0-pac-3-intro-to-functions/README.md

 }
 ```

-When we can call it, we should see "Hello, Sofia!" written out in the terminal.
+When we can call it, we should see `Hello, Sofia!` written out in the terminal.

 Okay, now we're going to say hello to Brendan — you know the drill!